Harold Soloman Silverman 1895-1980

 Harold Soloman Silverman

 Harold was a businessman and owned a clothing shop with his father, in Oakland, called Toggery.
 Later in life he became an investment counselor and worked for Stone and Youngberg in San Francisco.
 He was a Lieutenant in the Army.
-As an adult he was tall and slender, 6 feet tall, with dark brown eyes and brown hair.
+As an adult he was tall (6 feet) and slender, with dark brown eyes and brown hair.

-He was an avid fisherman and was often mentioned in the newspaper with his friend Al Saroni after a good catch.
+He was an avid fisherman and was often mentioned in the newspaper with his friend Alfred Benjamin Saroni (1881-1961) after a good catch.

 I invite you to send me any stories, memories, letters (even if untranslated), documents and photos concerning Harold Soloman Silverman and I will add them to this website.